0atman/blaze/README.md

 ````
 > (Note that we are able to use pex's ephemeral venv trick to run python with any requirements pre-installed)

-Combine these techniques together, and you get an all-encompasing example of a webserver literate program with built-in requirements:
+Combine these techniques together, and you get an all-encompasing example of a standalone literate webserver with built-in requirements:

-`mydoc.py.md`
+`myapi.py.md`
 ````markdown
 #!blaze pex flask flask_restful --